 - 1.1 On 21st February 2018 Council approved the capital programme for financial year 2018/19.
 The report set out the capital proposals and resources for the year and compared the likely capital resources available.
 The report detailed the capital programme which met the above requirements and was consistent with the proposed revenue budget.
-This report provides an update to the 2018/19 capital programme and additional resources available for 2019/20. - 1.2 From 2019/20 CIPFA's Prudential Code requires local authorities to produce a capital strategy to demonstrate that capital expenditure and investment decisions are taken in line with service objectives and take account of stewardship, value for money, prudence, sustainability and affordability. - 1.3 The Capital Strategy is a key document for the Council and forms part of the authority's integrated revenue, capital and balance sheet planning.
+This report provides an update to the 2018/19 capital programme and the recommendation from Cabinet at its meeting of 11th February 2019 (section 2). - 1.2 From 2019/20 CIPFA's Prudential Code requires local authorities to produce a capital strategy to demonstrate that capital expenditure and investment decisions are taken in line with service objectives and take account of stewardship, value for money, prudence, sustainability and affordability. - 1.3 The Capital Strategy is a key document for the Council and forms part of the authority's integrated revenue, capital and balance sheet planning.
 It provides a high level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services.
 It also provides an overview of how associated risk is managed and the implications for future financial sustainability.
 It includes an overview of the governance processes for approval and monitoring of capital expenditure. - 1.4 The Capital Strategy 2019-2022 can be found at Appendix 1.